There comes a time when all of us must admit that we change - age finally has an effect on what we do or how we do what

 I eventually replaced all my big Billingham and Domke bags with a single smaller one, forcing myself to use only what would fit into that.
 My photography improved, as did my back.
 I was happy, life was good and all looked rosy on the film front.
 Film was here forever.
 There was nothing on the horizon that could replace film, certainly not the new-fangled digital cameras with their tiny sensors and certainly not within my working lifetime.

 But as we all know that carefully mapped timeline failed spectacularly.
 Very quickly the quality of digital surpassed film and its ease of use meant that continuing to shoot film in a competitive market was a pointless exercise.
 And then, gradually at first, digital cameras began to grow in size.
-DX bodies morphed into FX full-frame bodies and zoom lens quality rapidly accelerated.
+DX bodies morphed into FX full-frame bodies and zoom lens quality rapidly accelerated and their size increased.
 We found that we had to have both zooms and fast primes if we were to succeed.
 Bodies had to be duplicated in an effort to cover ourselves if things went wrong.
 Whereas film bodies were updated every five or ten years - or when they wore out - digital bodies seemed to need to be replaced every couple of years, when something better, which was inevitably bigger and more expensive, was introduced.
 Camera bags grew again, with shoulder bags morphing into rucksacks and we photographers, now older and increasingly unfit, began to suffer once again.
 Age may bring lots of things but wisdom isn’t always one of them.